sras/haskell-knowledgebase/index.rst

 Now that we have a live connection to the database, we can start setting up stuff to ineract with it.
 Actually you can start querying the database right now using functions provided by postgresql-simple.
-But that would be really low level and we are using opaleye to communicate with the database at a higher level.
+But that would be really low level and we want to use opaleye to communicate with the database at a higher level.

 Your very first query.
 ----------------------